 Can you treat acne with neem?

-studies have shown, it effectively controls the harmful bacteria
+that, as research studies have shown, it effectively controls the

-that cause the infection.
-It also reduces the inflammation that
+harmful bacteria that cause the infection.
+It also reduces the

-aspirin, and as I mentioned above, neem also contains aspirin like
+acid".
+Well, that's aspirin, and as I mentioned above, neem also

 © Birgit Bradtke of DiscoverNeem.com.
 Published with permission.